About the Programme

-The Newton Agham Programme is an integral component of the Newton Fund, which forms part of the UK’s official development assistance programme.
+The Newton Agham Fund is an integral component of the Newton Fund, which forms part of the UK’s official development assistance programme (ODA).

-The Newton Agham Programme will provide £3 million from 2016 to develop science and innovation partnerships that promote the economic development and social welfare of the Philippines.
-The British Council in the Philippines is working in partnership with the Government of the Philippines to deliver programmes under the Newton Agham Programme that benefit Filipino researchers.
+The Newton Agham Fund will provide £3 million from 2016 to develop science and innovation partnerships that promote the economic development and social welfare of the Philippines.
+The British Council in the Philippines is working in partnership with the Government of the Philippines to deliver programmes under the Newton Agham Fund that benefit Filipino researchers.

 About the Newton Fund